 School authorities do not violate the First Amendment when they stop students from expressing views that may be interpreted as promoting illegal drug use.

-The U.S. District Court for the District of Alaska ruled for Morse, saying that Frederick's action was not protected by the First Amendment.
+The U.S. District Court for the District of Alaska in Juneau ruled for the principal, saying that Frederick's action was not protected by the First Amendment.
 The U.S. Court of Appeals for the Ninth Circuit reversed and held that Frederick's banner was constitutionally protected.
-The U.S. Supreme Court granted certiorari (agreed to hear the case).
+The principal appealed, and the U.S. Supreme Court granted certiorari (agreed to hear the case).